caligrafy/caligrafy-quill/README.md

 #### Basics

-In this section, we cover the basics of a PHP developer could quickly use VueJS.
+In this section, we cover the basics so that a PHP developer could quickly use VueJS.

 1. [Understanding the flow of information](https://github.com/caligrafy/caligrafy-quill/wiki/9.7-Understanding-the-flow-of-information)
 2. [Understanding structure](https://github.com/caligrafy/caligrafy-quill/wiki/9.7.1-Understanding-the-structure)